Zakaria-Takkoush/PharmaLeb/README.md

 <img src="./readme/title3.svg" id="wireframes"/>

-> This design was planned before on paper, then moved to Figma app for the fine details.
+> This design was first planned on paper moved to Figma for fine details.
 > Note that no styling library or theme were used in the app or admin panel.
-All is done from scratch using pure react native components and Stylesheet objects (expect for Gifted Chat)
+All was done from scratch using pure react native components and Stylesheet objects (expect for Gifted Chat)

 > <b>Patient</b>